twosuperior/screenshot-l4/README.md

-# Screenshot-L4 API for Laravel
+# Screenshot Package for Laravel 4

 ----

-Screenshot tool for Laravel 4 using Amazon S3
+Screenshot tool for Laravel 4 using PhantomJS

 ----